 Attendance You are expected to attend every class, arriving on time.
 Please do not take this course if you cannot arrive on time every day.
-If you do miss a class, it is your responsibility to obtain a copy of the lecture notes for that class from another student.
-You are also responsible for any announcements about changes to the course schedule, the exam schedule or the course requirements made during that class.
+If you miss a class, or you arrive late, you will miss any course announcements or assignments given at the beginning of the class.
+It will then be your responsibility to obtain this information and lecture notes you missed from another student.